Futuremappermydud/Quest-Beat-Saber-Guides/NoteBombGuide.md

 If bombs (even confirmed working ones) don't show up at all then you might even need to completely reinstall beat saber

 # Add Your Bombs to the Repo(DO NOT ADD TO THIS REPO THIS IS NOT A MOD REPO)

-RedBrumbler also supports adding your own bombs to the repository here!
+(link to reds repo https://github.com/RedBrumbler/BeatOnCustomSabers) RedBrumbler also supports adding your own bombs to the repository here!
 (explanation adapted from @Yuuki#0802 from BSMG, and by that RedBrumbler means mostly blatantly copied)

 1. Make a Github account if you haven't already
-2. Click the "fork" button in the top right of this repository
+2. Click the "fork" button in the top right of reds repository
 3. Download [github desktop](https://desktop.github.com/)
 4. Go to your forked repo (so, yourname/BeatOnCustomSabers) and click "Clone or Download", Copy that link
 5. Go to Github Desktop: File -> Clone repository -> URL and paste the link, then click clone (keep note of the local path you put the repo in)